vijayperlakota/llm-graphrag-local/README.md

   - Used LMStudio to run the Open AI compatible embeddings api
   - Used ollama gemma2 model

+### Observations

+ - I have tried with 4 different questions and the local gemma2 model tried to infer based on the summary and did not hallucinate, it also did not judge anyone refer to question 4.
+Overall it is a great work on the RAG that addresses not just the semantics but also the relationship within the data.
+ - The only cons is that it takes lot of time to generate the required graph and other reports that is needed for graphrag.
+For the simple text (refer input folder) which is not huge data it took almost 20+ minutes.
+Once this gets improved it would help the products at scale.

 ### Output for the question  "what are the top themes in this story"